-We're ranked in the top 300 universities in the world for Computer Science and Information Systems and in the top 400 for Electrical and Electronic Engineering and our engineering degrees are professionally accredited and internationally benchmarked1.
-IPENZ (Institution of Professional Engineers NZ) recognises our Bachelor of Engineering (Honours) as meeting the Washington Accord and the Bachelor of Engineering Technology as meeting the Sydney Accord.
+We're ranked in the top 300 universities in the world for Computer Science and Information Systems and in the top 400 for Electrical and Electronic Engineering and our engineering degrees are professionally accredited and internationally benchmarked.
+Engineering New Zealand recognises our Bachelor of Engineering (Honours) as meeting the Washington Accord and the Bachelor of Engineering Technology as meeting the Sydney Accord.
 The maritime majors at the Australian Maritime College are accredited by Engineers Australia.
 IT Professionals NZ (ITPNZ) recognises our Bachelor of Computer and Information Sciences as meeting the Seoul Accord.